Vikaspogu/blog/content/blog/redhat-sso-react/index.md

 $ npm run start
 ```

-Navigate to `http://localhost:9000`; you should see the login page if you are not authenticated
+Navigate to `http://localhost:9000`; you should see the login page if the user is not authenticated.